spacemeshos/go-spacemesh/README.md

 <a href="https://spacemesh.io"><img src="https://img.shields.io/badge/madeby-spacemeshos-blue.svg"/></a>
 </p>

-## go-spacemesh
 The go implementation of the [spacemeshos](https://spacemesh.io) p2p node.
 SpaceMesh is a decentralized blockchain computer using a new race-free consensus protocol that doesn't involve `proof of work`.
-SpaceMesh is designed to build a secure decentralized networking formed by a large number of desktop PCs at home.
+SpaceMesh is designed to build a secure decentralized network formed by a large number of desktop PCs at home.
 To learn more about SpaceMesh read our wiki pages.

 ### Getting